netidx/netidx-book/src/overview.md

 ### Publisher/Subscriber

-If the theme of taking lots of pages from lots of well established books and integrating them together has come through by this point then you've caught on to my design philosophy.
-In this section we're going to steal from protbuf, as that is essentially the model, if not the actual implementation, of the netidx wire protocols.
+On the wire, the netidx protocol is almost exactly the same as protobuf.
 In protobuf, each record is extensible and rather cleverly encoded.
 Each field in the record has a LEB128 Id, followed by a data value.
-This allows, for example, an older implementation of a protocol to talk to a server that has added some new fields without breaking anything.

-Netidx is almost entirely the same on the wire.
-The subscriber sends the name it wants to one of the publishers specified by the resolver server cluster.
+In netidx, the subscriber sends the name it wants to one of the publishers specified by the resolver server cluster.
 The publisher looks up that value, and responds with the id it will use in subsequent messages, along with the current value.
 From then on updates to that value transmit only the id, which is LEB128 encoded, and the updated value.
-So on the wire, in terms of overhead, it looks very much like a protobuf record where the fields are exactly what the subscriber has requested, and nothing more.
-The overhead of sending an f64 can be as small as 2 additional bytes (so 10 in total).
+So on the wire, in terms of overhead, it looks very much like a protobuf record where the fields are exactly what the subscriber has requested and nothing more.
+The overhead of sending an f64 can be as small as 2 additional bytes (so 10 in total, 1 id byte, 1 tag byte).

 Publisher and subscriber performance is fairly good, such that sending many millions of messages per second is possible.
-The per message overhead is on the order of about 70ns of wall clock time per message with kerberos encryption on (Intel Core i7 7820X).
+As of this writing a fast machine can send about 15 million kerberos encrypted messages/second and more then 20 million in the clear.
+The per message overhead is on the order of about 50ns of wall clock time per message with kerberos encryption on.
 Obviously that number depends on the exact hardware you're running on, and it depends on your workload batching well.
-A raw TCP socket, coded properly, will always be faster, the goal is to minimize the difference.

 The subscriber library also implements zero copy decoding for strings and byte arrays, so it is possible to receive large binary encoded